check-spelling-sandbox/hazelcast/docs/design/cluster/01-clusterservice-consistency-improvements.md

 member thinks that their view of cluster is already diverged because of earlier undetected communication failures.

-Cases where a member sends explicit suspicion request are:
+Cases where a member sends explicit suspicion requests are:

 -   when a master receives a master-confirmation message from an unknown endpoint